etnz/apt-repo-builder/README.md

 **deb-pm** is a transactional, serverless Debian repository manager.
 It allows you to mint, patch, and manage Debian packages and repositories purely from the command line, without requiring `dpkg`, `apt-ftparchive`, or root privileges.

-It is designed for modern CI/CD pipelines where repositories are artifacts (tarballs) rather than static directory trees.
+It is designed for modern CI/CD pipelines where repositories are artifacts.

 ## Installation